pvs3/Linux-Getting-Started/README.md

 Remark: You have to : 'apt-get install sudo' (sometimes sudo is not installed-> no '/etc/sudoers' file)

 If everybody can login as root -> BAD.
 Because in case of problem there is no way of actually knowing who did it.
-Solution = give specific users 'root rights' and then they van perform 'sudu ...' under there login.
+Solution = give specific users 'root rights' and then they can perform 'sudo ...' under there login account.

 ```
-cat /etc/grouo          -> lists all the (user)groups
+cat /etc/group          -> lists all the (user)groups
 cat /etc/sudoers        -> add user to
 passwd penguin          -> as 'root' we can set anybody's password!
 ```